 - To advise and co-ordinate the policies and activities of Members of the Organization;

 - To co-operate with any person or body of persons domiciled throughout the world in an endeavour to promote uniformity in terminology, definitions and procedures relative to the breed of Arabian horses;

 - To act in a consultative capacity in discussion and negotiation with International, National and other authorities on matters concerning horses of the Arabian breed.

 At the historic 1970 meeting in London, when WAHO was founded, the late Major Ian Hedley said something which the Executive Committee of WAHO still believe in to this day.
 He said the world saw the Arabian horse in the beginning as a war horse, but he hoped that it would finally become an instrument of peace and understanding.
 All the members of WAHO have to be thanked for the tremendous contribution they have made over the years, as they worked together to turn this hope into a reality, in the interest of the subject of all our efforts, the Arabian horse.
-With our strong commitment to protecting the integrity of the world’s Arabian studbooks, to education and to equine welfare issues especially those which affect our breed, WAHO’s achievements over the past forty years have laid a solid foundation on which to build for the future, as we face the many challenges facing horse breeders and owners everywhere, and the scientific and communication innovations that lie ahead.
+With our strong commitment to protecting the integrity of the world’s Arabian studbooks, to education and to equine welfare issues especially those which affect our breed, WAHO’s achievements over the past fifty years have laid a solid foundation on which to build for the future, as we face the many challenges facing horse breeders and owners everywhere, and the scientific and communication innovations that lie ahead.